 FINE1004.
 Introduction to Chinese art history (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 This course gives an overview of the development of different forms of Chinese art in history.
 Students are introduced to the concept of visual analysis and art appreciation.
 Discussions are based on several generic themes, such as the nature of the pieces, the effects of ideology, and the influence of the ruling dynasties.
 In the course of the study, the social context under which the art pieces were made is constantly highlighted.
 No previous knowledge of art history is expected.
-Assessment: 50% coursework, 50% examination.
+Assessment: 60% coursework, 40% examination.

 FINE1006.
-Art and society (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Art and Society (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 This course introduces visual and critical skills for interpreting the art of different cultures from both the past and the present.
 We examine a variety of themes related to the techniques and functions of art, and we study the way art expresses various moral, social, political, and religious ideas.
 Students will gain a better understanding of cross-cultural communication and will learn how to analyze the powerful visual culture of the contemporary world.
 Assessment: 100% coursework.

-172 FINE1007.
+FINE1007.
 Introduction to photography theory and practice (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
 This course aims to introduce students to principles of contemporary photography theory and a critical practice of the photographic medium.
 In addition to the teaching of basic photographic techniques, the course will also discuss how we can assess photographs with critical tools such as aesthetics and cultural theories.
 Assessment: 100% coursework.

-SECOND YEAR FINE2001.
-History of the art of Europe (6 credits) This course is open only to students who will be in their second year in 2003-2004, and who have not taken FINE1001, and who intend to major in Fine Arts.
-See the entry under FINE1001 for general course description.
-The coursework will differ from that of FINE1001 and will be commensurate with the ability and experience of second-year students.
-Assessment: 50% coursework, 50% examination.
-FINE2002.
-History of the art of China (6 credits) This course is open only to students who will be in their second year in 2003-2004, and who have not taken FINE1004, and who intend to major in Fine Arts.
-See the entry under FINE1004 for general course description.
-The coursework will differ from that of FINE1004 and will be commensurate with the ability and experience of second-year students.
-Assessment: 50% coursework, 50% examination.
 SECOND AND THIRD YEARS The following courses are open to both second and third year students.
 Prerequisites, if required, are stated in the course descriptions.
-If staffing arrangements permit, the following courses will be offered: FINE2003.
+If staffing arrangements permit, the following courses will be offered: FINE 2003.
 Early Chinese painting (Warring States to Southern Song) (6 credits) This course will cover the history of Chinese painting from the Warring States to Southern Song dynasty.
 With an emphasis on methodology and connoisseurship, it will explore the transformation of forms of expression and styles of periods and individuals, as well as ideological and social factors behind the changes.
 The relationship of Chinese painting theory to Chinese philosophy, aesthetics, and literature will also be discussed.
 Assessment: 100% coursework.